kadenbking/competition-prediction/README.md

 If you would like to run this project locally, clone the `dev` branch to your machine.
 Our code is split into 2 separate branches for the sake of live deployments with `main` being reserved for that purpose.

+### Requirements

+Before running this project locally, you may need to install the following pacakages.
+Inside the `backend` directory you will find a `requirements.txt` file containing all python libraries needed to run this project.
+You can use `pip` or `conda` to install any of these libraries.
+To run the React app, confirm that Node is installed, open a terminal in the `frontend` directory, and run `npm i` to install all packages needed.
+Once you have installed the required packages for both apps, you should be able to proceed.

 ### Available Scripts

 To run the API locally, navigate to the `backend` directory, and run `python3 server.py`.
 As you hit different endpoints, watch your terminal to view printed output from the various prediction tools.